 Online Personal Trainer

 Becoming an online fitness coach can be a great way for those who love exercise to earn money doing what they love.
 In theory, anyone can become a personal trainer, no matter their experience or qualifications.
-However, to give yourself some authority and learn about the job, you should get certification before you start.
+However, to give yourself some authority and learn about the job, you should get a certification before you start.

-Once you have certification, getting started is similar to most other freelance service based jobs.
+Once you have certification, getting started is similar to most other freelance service-based jobs.
 You’ll need to get some experience and market yourself online.
 Think about starting a blog, Instagram profile, or YouTube channel showing all the cool things you can do and teach.
 You could also train people you know for free or at a discounted cost to give you some success stories to tell potential clients.

 Once you’ve built an audience and authority in your particular niche, it will be much easier to sell your services.